 Caffeine

-Caffeine is a toxic ingredient for any type of chicken so make sure to keep them as far away as possible.
-If you’re the type of person who uses ground coffee or tea bags as a recycling unit for their compost pit, I suggest that you refrain from using them for as long as you are growing chicks.
+Caffeine is toxic to chickens, so make sure to keep it away from them.
+If you’re the type of person who uses ground coffee or tea bags as a recycling unit for their compost pit, I suggest that you refrain from using them for as long as you have chicks.

 Conclusion

-In general, chickens can eat Brussel sprouts, and it’s very beneficial for them.
+In general, chickens can eat brussels sprouts, and it’s very beneficial for them.
 The nutritional content of this vegetable is enough to help chickens become stronger and healthier.
-Now that you know the answer to ‘Can chickens eat Brussel sprouts?’, you can now give your chickens a healthy diet.
+Now that you know the answer to ‘Can chickens eat brussels sprouts?’, you can now give your chickens a healthy diet.